Key Concepts in Technology and How to Use Them (CCTP-798)

 Video sources for computer history

-De-blackboxing the iPhone and other devices using Apple's "System on a Chip" (SOC)
+De-blackboxing the iPhone and other mobile modular devices

 - Design principles for integration of components and miniaturization for mobile devices.